SvenVw/fdm/fdm-docs/docs/getting-started/01-what-is-fdm.md

 title: What is FDM?
 ---

 The Farm Data Model (FDM) is an open-source project designed to standardize and simplify the management of agricultural data.
-Our mission is to provide a robust and flexible data model that empowers agronomists, developers, and researchers to build powerful and interoperable farm management solutions that lowers the barries to deliver latest agronomic insights to farmers.
+Our mission is to provide a robust and flexible data model that empowers agronomists, developers, and researchers to build powerful and interoperable farm management solutions that lowers the barriers to deliver latest agronomic insights to farmers.

 ## What Problem Does FDM Solve?